 After a while, the wind did pick up.
-It came from the south and was just enough for the Code D. For a while, it was really smooth sailing, albeit a bit slow maybe.
+It came from the south and was just enough for the gennaker(a large light sail that is used when the wind comes _from the side_ of your boat).
+For a while, it was really smooth sailing, albeit a bit slow maybe.
 Nothing to do but watch the sails now and then and check for small fishing boats along the way.

 Around noon, a front approached.
 It seemed friendly enough, no thunder, no lightning.
 The wind first fell away, then increased again to 15 knots, now from the north-west.
 For a while, this too was smooth sailing.

 But as the evening fell, the wind increased and turned against us.
 Slowly, almost imperceptibly, but enough to have to alter the course a bit by a few degrees every half hour or so.
 We were deviating further and further from our destination course.

 After 50 miles and almost 11 hours of sailing, we had to tack(turn so the wind comes from the other direction).
 The sun was setting, the waves were increasing and though we didn’t know it yet, we were only halfway.

 After sunset, the waves became more uncomfortable.
 Or did it just seem that way because of the darkness?
 I looked out to check for big ships and saw a huge red light to port.
 I almost had a heart attack on the spot.
 Then I realized it was the rising moon, partly obscured by clouds.
 “Look kids,” I said with a slight tremor, “what a beautiful moonrise!”